claceio/docs/README.md

 permalink: /index.html
 ---

-# Clace Documentation
+# OpenRun Documentation

-Clace is an open-source Apache-2.0 licensed project building a platform to easily develop and deploy self-hosted web applications.
-The main repository for Clace source code is [clace](https://github.com/claceio/clace/).
-This repository has the documentation for Clace.
+OpenRun is an open-source Apache-2.0 licensed project building a platform to easily develop and deploy self-hosted web applications.
+The main repository for OpenRun source code is [openrun](https://github.com/openrundev/openrun/).
+This repository has the documentation for OpenRun.

-Documentation is hosted at [Clace](https://clace.io) using GitHub Pages.
+Documentation is hosted at [OpenRun](https://openrun.dev) using GitHub Pages.

 The docs are generated using [Hugo](https://gohugo.io/) with the [Hextra](https://github.com/imfing/hextra) theme.